HL7/cqf-measures/input/pages/measure-terminology-service.md

 <div class="new-content" markdown="1">

 ## Overview
-This page describes documents the use cases and conformance expectations of a terminology service to support authoring, distribution, and evaluation of FHIR-based quality measure specifications as described in this implementation guide.
+This page describes and documents the use cases and conformance expectations of a terminology service to support authoring, distribution, and evaluation of FHIR-based quality measure specifications as described in this implementation guide.

 This implementation guide is not advocating for any particular central authority for terminology content, rather the intent is to propose a capability statement that enables publishers to build consistent and interoperable terminology services that support authoring, distribution, and evaluation of FHIR-based knowledge artifacts.